itanev/itanev.github.io/_posts/2014-12-22-new-things-in-c-sharp-6.md

 title: New things in C# 6
 description: "In this post we will take a look at the C# 6.
 What are the new things and how they are used.
 We will look at only ten of them."
 modified: 2014-12-22
-tags: [C# 6, Roslyn, new features, syntactic sugar]
+tags: [C# 6, Roslyn, New features, Syntactic sugar]
 image:
   feature: abstract-10.jpg
 comments: true